 - Cooper Avenue would be used for emergency access only It would be constructed so that it is above the 100-year flood elevation to provide a means of emergency egress from the development and some of the surrounding residences.
-During the 100-year tidal flood, Cooper Avenue would be inundated with one-foot of water, assuming a two-foot sea rise, which is the median 50-year seal level rise estimate; - Cove Road would be realigned and constructed above the 100-year flood elevation to maintain and improve the connection between the Orienta Avenue neighborhood and the Hommocks Road School - A sidewalk would be constructed along realigned Cove Road to connect the Orienta Avenue neighborhood to the Hommocks Road School - Construction trucks would be limited to Hommocks Road and Eagle Knolls Road Route with no construction trucks permitted to access the site for one half hour before or after the start or end of the school day at Hommocks Middle School.
+During the 100-year tidal flood, Cooper Avenue would be inundated with one-foot of water, assuming a two-foot sea rise, which is the median 50-year seal level rise estimate; - I-29 Introduction and Description of Proposed Project

+- Cove Road would be realigned and constructed above the 100-year flood elevation to maintain and improve the connection between the Orienta Avenue neighborhood and the Hommocks Road School - A sidewalk would be constructed along realigned Cove Road to connect the Orienta Avenue neighborhood to the Hommocks Road School - Construction trucks would be limited to Hommocks Road and Eagle Knolls Road Route with no construction trucks permitted to access the site for one half hour before or after the start or end of the school day at Hommocks Middle School.

-13.0 Sanitary Sewage
+14.0 Sanitary Sewage